hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 <a name="moving-away-from-direct-approaches"></a>
 ## Moving Away from Direct Approaches

-After countless of research papers attempting to solve the problems and limitations of [Triplet Loss](#triplet-loss), it became clear that learning to directly minimize/maximize euclidean ($$l_2$$) distance between samples with the same/different labels may not be the way to go.
+After countless research papers attempting to solve the problems and limitations of [Triplet Loss](#triplet-loss), it became clear that learning to directly minimize/maximize euclidean ($$l_2$$) distance between samples with the same/different labels may not be the way to go.
 There are two main issues of such approaches:

-- **Expansion Issue** &mdash; it is very hard to ensure that samples with similar label will be pulled together to a common region in space as noted by [Sohn (2016)][n_pair_loss_paper] (mentioned in the previous section).
+- **Expansion Issue** &mdash; it is very hard to ensure that samples with a similar label will be pulled together to a common region in space as noted by [Sohn (2016)][n_pair_loss_paper] (mentioned in the previous section).
 [Quadruplet Loss](#quadruplet-loss) only improves the variability, and [Structured Loss](#structured-loss) can only enforce the structure locally for the samples in the batch, not globally.
 Attempts to solve this problem directly with a global objective ([Magnet Loss, Rippel et al. 2015][magnet_loss_paper] and [Clustering Loss, Song et al. 2017][clustering_loss_paper]) were not successful in gaining much traction due to scalability issues.

-- **Sampling Issue** &mdash; all of the Deep Metric Learning approaches that tries to directly minimize/maximize $$l_2$$ distance between samples relies heavily on sophisticated sample mining techniques that chooses the "most useful" samples for learning for each training batch.
+- **Sampling Issue** &mdash; all of the Deep Metric Learning approaches that try to directly minimize/maximize $$l_2$$ distance between samples rely heavily on sophisticated sample mining techniques that choose the "most useful" samples for learning for each training batch.
 This is inconvenient enough in the local setting (think about GPU utilization), and can become quite problematic in a distributed training setting (e.g. when you train on 10s of [cloud TPUs][cloud_tpu] and pull the samples from a remote GCS bucket).

 <a name="center-loss"></a>
 ### Center Loss

-**Center Loss** ([Wen et al. 2016][center_loss_paper]) is one of the first successful attemts to solve both of the above mentioned issues.
-Before getting into the details of it, let's talk about the Softmax Loss.
+**Center Loss** ([Wen et al. 2016][center_loss_paper]) is one of the first successful attempts to solve both of the above-mentioned issues.
+Before getting into the details of it, let's talk about Softmax Loss.

 Let $$z = f_\theta(x)$$ be the feature vector of the sample $$x$$ after propagating through the neural network $$f_\theta$$.
 In the classification setting of $$m$$ classes, on top of the backbone neural network $$f_\theta$$ we usually have a linear classification layer $$\hat{y} = W^\intercal z + b$$, where $$W \in \mathbb{R}^{n \times m}$$ and $$b \in \mathbb{R}^m$$.
 The Softmax Loss (that we're all familiar with and know by heart) for a batch of $$N$$ samples is then presented as follows: